 Emily Torres-Cullinane, Community Liaison, Metropolitan Area Planning Council (MAPC)

 The Student Project Award honors an individual or group of students for an outstanding project.
 This year’s award is bestowed on the following project:

 Urban Farming in Boston project led by planning students at Tufts University Department of Urban and Environmental Policy and Planning.

 - Denise Chin

-This year’s Professional Planner Award, which recognizes contributions to the planning profession through distinguished practice, teaching or writing, will be awarded to a wonderful colleague who will learn of their award during the ceremony.
+This year’s Professional Planner Award, which recognizes contributions to the planning profession through distinguished practice, teaching or writing, was awarded to Lynn Duncan AICP, Director of Planning and Community Development for the City of Salem.

 This year’s Young Planner Award, which recognizes a junior or mid-level young practicing planner who has excelled in leadership, increased the impact of planning in public and private decision making, or enhanced the APA-MA Chapter will be awarded to Jayne Bernhard-Armington AICP, Senior Planner, Pioneer Valley Planning Commission.

 The Charles E. Downe Memorial Award, which honors a planner who, in the spirit of the late Charles E. Downe, exemplifies public outreach, mentoring of young planners, demonstrated patience and the utmost integrity, will be awarded to Anna Breinich AICP.

 The MAPD Chapter Award, which honors special contributions identified by the Massachusetts Association of Planning Directors (MAPD), will be award to the following:

 Paul Halkiotis AICP, Town Planner, Town of Marshfield